clearlinux/clear-linux-documentation/source/guides/clear/telemetrics.rst

 Confirm that the telemetrics header file is located on the system at :file:`usr/include/telemetry.h`.
-The `latest version`_ of the file can also be found on github for reference, but installing the :command:`telemetry` bundle will install the header file that matches your |CL| version.
+The `latest version`_ of the file can also be found on github for reference, but installing the :command:`telemetrics` bundle will install the header file that matches your |CL| version.

 #.
 Includes and variables: